IN the news

 THE EXTINCTION CRISIS

-Right now, ancient forests, free-flowing rivers, living oceans and deserts and the abundance of life they all contain are in danger of vanishing from the world within decades.
-In the midst of an explosion of extinctions unprecedented in history, we are now seeing the disappearance of biological and habitat diversity across the globe as more and more wild lands and waters are taken for development and species driven extinct.
+Ancient forests, free-flowing rivers, living oceans and deserts and the abundance of life they contain: All these, having evolved over millions of years, are in danger of vanishing from the world within decades.
+In the grip of a wave of extinction that is unprecedented in history, we are now seeing the disappearance of biological and habitat diversity across the globe as wild lands and waters are destroyed and species driven extinct.

-The World Conservation Union has documented the extinction of 849 species in the wild since 1500 A.D. (when historical scientific records began), but this does not account for thousands of species that disappear before scientists can describe them.
-As of 2006, over 16,000 species worldwide are threatened with extinction, but this is likely a gross underestimate because fewer than 3% of the world’s 1.9 million described species have been assessed by the World Conservation Union Red List.
+The World Conservation Union, or IUCN, has documented the extinction of 849 species in the wild since 1500 A.D. (when historical scientific records began), but this does not account for thousands of species that disappear before scientists can even describe them.
+As of 2006, more than 16,000 species worldwide were threatened with extinction, but this is likely a gross underestimate because fewer than 3 percent of the world’s 1.9 million described species have been assessed by IUCN’s Red List.

 TAKE ACTION today.